DAryanMR/SurfXPiRT/README.md

 I'll attempted to install Vanilla Debian with LXDE Desktop environment on Microsoft's legendary Surface RT, and hopefully tried to take the opensurface project one step further.

-The one, The true, The only..
-＿|￣|○      Debian

 Supported features: WiFi, Bluetooth, HWA, VLC, WebGL etc.

 Pre-requisites: Golden Keys & Yahallo Installed (Secure boot disabled)